 Watchers Council – Cafeteria – Late Afternoon

-"What are we doing here?"
-Thorm asked as they followed Dianna through the cafeteria.
-"We should be keeping an eye on the scroll."
+“What are we doing here?”
+Thorm asked, as he and his companion followed Dianna through the cafeteria.
+“We should be keeping an eye on the scroll.”

 “Are you kidding?”
 Gredd replied.
 “This is better than those Mexican soap operas.
 An ingrate and a thief, joined by blood.
 No wonder the kid’s a mess.”

 Thorm just shook his head and followed along.